eferrea/BCI-Master/README.md

 **Content of the package*

-1. A Matlab BCI framework (BCImat)
+1. A Matlab BCI framework (BCImat).
-2. A task controller written c++ for testing purposes (TrackM)
+2. A task controller written in c++ for testing BCImat (TrackM).

 **Build the task controller project TrackM**

 BCImat comes with a c++ a simple task controller interfacing with the BCImat.
-The task controller allows uers to perform sequential reacheas always starting from a central fixation point.
+The task controller allows uers to perform sequential reacheas always starting from a central fixation circle.
-The c++ program requires the graphic library SFML https://www.sfml-dev.org/download.php and the virtual reality peripheral network library (VRPN) https://github.com/vrpn/vrpn/wiki to be linked to the project.
-It consist of a main program containing the vrpn client callback functions (similar to http://www.vrgeeks.org/vrpn/tutorial---use-vrpn) and an implemented vrpn server class.
+The c++ project requires the graphic library SFML (available at https://www.sfml-dev.org/download.php) and the virtual reality peripheral network library (VRPN) (available at https://github.com/vrpn/vrpn/wiki) to be linked to the project.
+The project consist of a main.cpp to run the task also containing the vrpn client callback functions (similar to http://www.vrgeeks.org/vrpn/tutorial---use-vrpn) and an implemented vrpn_server class.

-After compiling, in the main.cpp file it is needed to specify the IP address of the server (same address of the computer running the task conroller program) and of the client (computer running the BCI, can also be the same computer).

 **How to mex vrpn matlab client and server BCImat**